puneethsgit/CI-CD-Pipeline-java/Guide.md

 ---

 ## 🎉 Done!
-You have successfully set up **ArgoCD for Continuous Delivery** in your Minikube environment. 🚀
+You have successfully set up **ArgoCD for Continuous Delivery** in your Minikube environment.. 🚀